Let’s Introduce Ourselves

 Membership is open to all qualified Imams who are active in the affairs of the Muslim community.

 To become a member of ANIC you must be a member of the state Council of Imams.
-In the case where there is no state Council of Imams, i.e. NT, SA, TAS and ACT, then you can apply directly to ANIC by completing the nomination form and forwarding it to by email to email@example.com, or by fax to 1300 765 964.
+In the case where there is no state Council of Imams, i.e. NT and TAS, then you can apply directly to ANIC by completing the nomination form and forwarding it to by email to firstname.lastname@example.org, or by fax to 1300 765 964.

 ANIC Executive Committee